|Full time||1 year||2 days a week||September 2016|

-This course continues to develop into a holistic and exciting approach to fashion design and beyond.
+This course, with its new pathway in Knit, continues to develop into a holistic and exciting approach to fashion design and beyond.
 Retaining our heritage and specialism in womenswear, menswear and knitwear, the course combines industry standards with a creative and contemporary approach to fashion design.
-Kingston's broad design community and positioning as a progressive and highly rated design institution means that fashion is able to actively borrow and share from designers based in the fields of communication design and product and space.
+Our broad design community and positioning as a progressive and highly rated design institution means that fashion can actively borrow from and share with designers in communication design, sustainable design, and product and space.

 The Fashion MA is a unique and innovative course combining the creative thinking of the Design School core modules with a very solid and ‘creative' fashion industry focus.

-The fashion-based modules will encourage you to think creatively and will also challenge you to apply your ideas and concepts to a series of briefs, some of which will arrive directly from various industry sources and practitioners.
+The fashion-based modules will encourage you to think creatively and will also challenge you to apply your ideas and concepts to a series of briefs, some of which will arrive directly from industry sources and practitioners.
 The outcome is non-prescriptive and should be driven by your ambitions and approach to fashion.
 You will identify design narratives to inspire extensive research culminating in exciting, considered and forward-thinking design developments.
-You will be expected to observe and respond to contemporary social trends and to create new responses for fashion design.
-Addressing the contemporary culture of fashion, you will engage within important areas of development – social politics, economics, environments, sciences and technology futures.
+You will be expected to create new responses for fashion design.
+Addressing the contemporary culture of fashion, you will engage within important areas of development - social politics, economics, environments, sciences and technology futures - creating a clearer understanding of fashion context.
+Addressing the contemporary culture of fashion, you will engage with important areas of development - social politics, economics, environments, sciences and technology futures.

-The core modules, which explore what design is and identify its role in your practice, offer the opportunity to connect and interact with designers from a wide set of creative disciplines.
+The core modules, which explore the fundamentals of design and identify its role in your practice, offer the opportunity to connect and interact with designers from a wide set of creative disciplines.